JuliaLang/julia/doc/stdlib/base.rst

 .. function:: accept(server[,client])

    Accepts a connection on the given server and returns a connection to the client.
-An uninitialized client stream may be given as a paramter and if given, if be used instead of creating a new stream.
+An uninitialized client stream may be provided, in which case it will be used instead of creating a new stream.

 .. function:: bind(server[,addr...])

-   Binds a server to the given address (where the address may be any of the argument usually passed to listen).
+   Binds a server to the given address (which may be any of the arguments accepted by listen).
    Note that you must still call listen to be able to accept connections on this server.

 .. function:: listen(sever) -> PipeServer

-   Starts listening on a server that has been previously bound to an address by bing
+   Starts listening on a server that has been previously bound to an address by ``bind``.

 .. function:: open_any_tcp_port(hint) -> (Uint16,TcpServer)